Dharma Practice Q&A

 2. Dharma of realisation (tokpé chö) is the nurturing of a virtuous mind that manifest as meritorious activities of the body and of the speech through the training in the skilful means of perfecting discipline to purify non-virtuous views and non-virtuous actions by the doctrine of the vinaya; of perfecting meditation to stabilise right view, right motivation and right action by the doctrine of the sutra; of perfecting wisdom to eliminate the root causes of ignorance by the doctrine of the abhidharma.

-24. Q: Which are the three turning of the wheel of Dharma?
+24. Q: Which are the three turnings of the wheel of Dharma?

-A: The three turning is referring to the three cycles of Shakyamuni Buddha’s teachings:
+A: The three turnings are referring to the three cycles of Shakyamuni Buddha’s teachings: